-Blood trickled from where his skin was torn so and stained his clothing with a sickening cerise.
+Blood trickled from where his skin tore so and stained his clothing with a sickening cerise.
 The zombies had yet to use their teeth as they preferred to prolong their victim’s suffering.

-Gregory gyrated to and fro on his back dozens of times within a mere minute in a controlled haste.
+Gregory gyrated to and fro on his back dozens of times within a minute in a controlled haste.
 He did not have much room to move but took advantage of the little space that he was given.
-The man still had to act quickly, though, as his window of opportunity rapidly closed with each passing second.
+He still had to act quickly, though, as his window of opportunity rapidly closed with each passing second.

 The shaking proved effective.
 He freed his right arm, not much, but enough.
 Gregory reached into his vest and pulled out his good luck charm.
 It was the only thing that could bail him out of this dire situation.

 Four shots rang through the air.
 The bullets had gone through several of the creatures already putrefying flesh like a hot knife through butter.

 Two pairs of zombies peeled from the man like layers from an onion.
 The deafening sound made the others pause.